Robin Hill (Australian artist): Career

 During the pause Hill took from his education at the Royal Melbourne Institute of Technology, he lived in the Australian bush and took on temporary seasonal occupation to support this lifestyle.
 Hill developed a wide range of occupations and skills including sheep shearing, blacksmithing, cattle herding, boundary riding, fruit picking and rail road track working.
 After graduating Hill took on various jobs that utilised the illustration skills he developed at the Royal Melbourne Institute of Technology, he worked for a packaging company designing packaging for three months, this being his first artistic employment.
 He then went on to work for an advertising agency, followed by working as a magazine illustrator for two years.
 He then taught art classes two years in clay sculpting, illustration and painting, among other artistic techniques.
-Hill's first profitable exhibition was held at the Australian Galleries in 1958 in which he exhibited lithographs of birds of prey, his works sold out and he received around 500 pounds.
-After this he went on to continue teaching whilst doing commissions.
+Hill's first profitable exhibition was held in 1958 at the Australian Galleries where he exhibited lithographs of birds of prey.
+His works sold out and he received around 500 pounds.
+After this, he went on to continue teaching whilst doing commissions.